donfushii/Quest-Badge/README.md

 1. Accept the quest under User Settings -> Gift Inventory.
 2. Join a VC Channel.
-3. Stream any window (Can be notepad, etc).
+3. Stream any window (can be notepad, etc).
 4. Press <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>I</kbd> to open DevTools.
 5. Go to the `Console` TAB.
-6. Paste the following code and hit enter:
+6. Paste the following code and hit enter:  (type first `allow pasting` If it doesn't let you paste the code).

 ```js
 let wpRequire;